DarkSession/fd-api/docs/FrontierDevelopments-oAuth2-notes.md

 once access is granted.
 You will probably have 'AUTH' and 'CAPI' scopes.
 Clicking 'View' on this will reveal your Client ID and Shared Key.
 You can also 'Regenerate key' here if you ever need to.
+For newly created clients it seems that no shared keys are issued anymore (or with a massive delay of several weeks or months) and you will need to fall back to PKCE.

  There is a link to <https://user.frontierstore.net/developer/docs>, the developer documentation.
 If you are wanting to use CAPI with a